sroelants/sroelants/src/pages/about.md

 I'm a self-taught sofware engineer who started hacking away on his parents' old computer back when Perl, CSS2 and XHTML were all the rage.

-## Now
-I've started keeping a [`/now` page](../now) where you can see updates on what's on my mind at this particular time in my life.

 ## Interests
 I have a weak spot for the mathematical side of computer science (category theory, type theory, machine learning).